Kanchan-Singh25/E-commerce_Sales_Dashboard_/README.md

 The Store wants to create an annual sales report for 2022.
 So that, the owner of the store can understand their customers and grow more sales in 2023 & 2024.

-<h2>Questions (KPIs)</h2>

-• Compare the sales and orders using single chart.

-• Which month got the highest sales and orders?

-• What are different order status in 2022?

-• List top 10 states contributing to the sales?

-• Relation between age and gender based on number of orders.

-• Which Channel is contributing maximum to the sales?

-• Highest selling category?

-• Percentage of Total Orders delivered

-• Dashboard Interaction View Dashboard

 <h2>Process</h2>

 • Verify data for any missing values and anomalies, and sort out the same.